coffeecore/Sonic-Pi-Music-sequencer/README.md

         - [ ] Add/remove step options
         - [ ] Control live played note
     - [ ] E-ink display
+    - [ ] Use keyboard to replace Piano HAT if you don't have one

 ## OSC commands